pypy/pypy.org/posts/2024/07/toy-knownbits.md

 It does not actually fail for `abstract_add` (nor the other abstract functions).
-To see the test failing we can add some imprecision to the implementation of `abstract_add` to see Hypothesis and Z3 find examples of values that are not optimally precise.
+To see the test failing we can add some imprecision to the implementation of `abstract_add` to see Hypothesis and Z3 find examples of values that are not optimally precise (for example by setting some bits of `unknowns` in the implementation of `abstract_add` unconditionally).

 ## Using the Abstract Domain in the Toy Optimizer for Generalized Constant Folding